 Ease of Use

-The B-Lively is average for ease of use earning only 6 of 10 for this metric where it suffers from lack of features.
+The B-Lively is average for ease of use in a metric where it suffers from lack of features.

 Fold and Unfold

 The B-Lively has an easy fold with a quick pull handle on the seat.
 It has two steps and needs two hands.
 Unfolding is also simple and can be done one-handed, though some testers felt it wasn't as easy as the fold and required some practice to do well.